Burnout is the feeling of being constantly stressed and behind is likely because of experiencing burnout. Burnout can lead to many physical and...

 Meditation - Is an excellent way to reduce stress and anxiety and improve your mental health.
 It will teach you to be present at the moment, and help you in general with your stress response.
 Learn relaxation techniques, which could not only assist with stress; they might also be beneficial in other areas such as lowering your blood pressure and teaching you to cope with stressful situations better.

-Pilates -To work off some of that stress and anxiety, do a pilates session two to three times a week.
+Pilates -Do a pilates session two to three times a week to work off some of that stress and anxiety.
 Work off some of that excess energy, reduce some of the stress levels while improving your physical health.
 Spending time on yourself, taking care of yourself, is essential, and the positive effects you will receive are well worth it.
 Never tried pilates before, why not give Pilates for beginners a try!

 Breathing - One of the best ways to deal with the adverse effects of stress is by using different breathing techniques such as box breathing or 4-7-8 breathing.
 You will see a stress reduction in your daily life, and whenever the stress levels become too much, take a few minutes, step aside and perform one of these breathing techniques for 5 to 10 minutes, and you will see positive effects fairly immediately.